desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 synchronized DS RRset should be as short as possible.

 This goal is achieved by transferring trust from the Child DNS Operator.
+Implementation by Child DNS Operators and Parental Agents is RECOMMENDED.

 ## Preconditions

-In order to use this technique, the following conditions have to be met:
+If a Child DNS Operator implements the protocol, the following conditions have to be met:

 1. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].